RUFUS H. NIMS, AIA (1913-2005)

 1953 - The J. Jamieson House, Miami FL.
 Status unknown.

-1955 - The Albree E. Miller House, Palm Island, Miami FL.
+1955 - The Albree (Al) E. and Veta Miller House, 70 Palm Avenue, Palm Island, Miami FL.
 Designed with Robert B. Browne.
 Featured in Architectural Record Houses of 1956.
-Status unknown.
+Photos by Ezra Stoller.
+Destroyed around 2002.

 1955 - The D. G. Williams House, Hibiscus Island, Miami Beach FL.
 Designed with William Jameson.
 Featured in House & Home, March 1954.
 Status unknown.